chezyio/SC4061/README.md

 -   When performing FT on gaussian, the result will be a gaussian (spatial to frequency domain)
 -   Reduces the "ringing" effect

+### High-pass Filtering

+-   Opposite of low-pass filter
+-   Used for image sharpening, edge filtering/detection

 #### Worked Example

 -   Sketch the real part of the basis function $a_{(u,v)}(x, y)$ for a 32x32 image ($M = N = 32$) with frequency pairs $(u, v) = (0, 0), (0, 8), (0, 16), (0, 24)$